WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_pipeline.md

 ## Conclusion

-All of the above detection components are trained separately and evaulated independently.
-In general, the process is to exract the training data as a separate dataset on disk, train a new model on that dataset, evaulate the model by downloading it from an external CDN, and then deploying the model by editing the WBIA (or plug-in) code to enable the new configuration.
+All of the above detection components are trained separately and evaluated independently.
+In general, the process is to exract the training data as a separate dataset on disk, train a new model on that dataset, evaluate the model by downloading it from an external CDN, and then deploying the model by editing the WBIA (or plug-in) code to enable the new configuration.
 Once the code has been modified, a new WBIA Docker image can be built and a given WBIA instance can be updated to the latest image version to get access to the latest models.

 ### Download Example WBIA Database